suryapandian/kubernetes/ckad/04.deployments/deployments.md

 kubectl rollout undo deployment/deployment-name # will revert the changes

-kubectl rollout undo deployment/deployment-name —to-revision=1 #here is the number of revision that we see in history
+kubectl rollout undo deployment/deployment-name -—to-revision=1 #here is the number of revision that we see in history

-#We can also describe deployment, services etc…

-kubectl describe deployment deployment-name
 ```

 `k create -f deployment-definition.yml`